Healthy Bodies and Minds

 Mental health is vital in being able to become an active and independent learner - being able to think through a problem and try different solutions before arriving at a final solution is a great skill to develop and it encourages children to want to discover more for themselves and to develop their own thinking skills.

-Nutritional health is something we really excel at here at CPS with our nutritionally balanced lunches, providing a varied range of dishes each carefully created to ensure a healthy diet for the children.
+Nutritional health is something we really excel at here at CPS with our nutritionally balanced lunches provided by Clever Chefs, who provide a varied range of dishes each carefully created to ensure a healthy diet for the children.
 Those having a packed lunch are encouraged to keep it healthy where possible to refuel our busy learners.
+Please see the link below to the Change for Life website, which provides information about how to create healthy lunchboxes.

 Many classes also cook or bake during the school year to encourage discussion about healthy diets as well as developing the skills to measure, prepare and cook a healthy recipe.